Brigadier general: Brigade general

-It is used both brigadier general and major general because it is used for the designated rank of the general officers that the country stipulates as brigade commanders' class by law.
+It used both brigadier general and major general because it is used for the designated rank of the general officers that the country stipulates as brigade commanders' class by law.

-Brigadier general, Brigade general by country
+By country

 Argentina

 The rank of brigadier general (with some local variations) is used in the Argentine Air Force.
 Unlike other armed forces of the World, the rank of brigadier general is actually the highest rank in the Air Force.
 This is due to the use of the rank of brigadier and its derivatives to designate all general officers in the Air Force: brigadier (lowest general officer); brigadier-major (middle); and brigadier-general (highest).
 The rank of brigadier general is reserved for the Chief General Staff of the Air Force, as well as the Chief of the Joint General Staff if he should be an Air Force officer.

 The Argentine Army does not use the rank of brigadier-general, instead using brigade general (General de brigada) which in turn is the lowest general officer before Divisional General (General de Division) and Lieutenant General (Teniente General).